SDurand7/AVLIT-Engine/README.md

 ## What's coming
-Here's a non exhaustive list of features I plan on implementing:
+Here's a non exhaustive list of things I'll be working on in the near future:

- - SMAA
- - Area lights
+ - A DirectX 11 renderer (to be integrated soon)
- - DX12
+ - A particle system
- - SSGI
+ - Voxel GI
  - SSR